 Primary QA/QC

-The primary QA/QC process was performed by the CDMO and involved inserting flag columns into the data files for each water quality parameter, creating a flag record column, and creating an automated process that applied standardized flags to data if the values were outside sensor specifications as determined by YSI, the instrument manufacturer.
-Yearly data files that completed the primary QA/QC process were returned to FCO staff for evaluation and a secondary QA/QC procedure was performed on the data.
+The primary QA/QC process is performed by the CDMO and involves inserting flag columns into the data files for each water quality parameter, creating a flag record column, and creating an automated process that applied standardized flags to data if the values are outside sensor specifications as determined by YSI, the instrument manufacturer.
+Yearly data files that completed the primary QA/QC process were returned to Aquatic Preserve staff for evaluation and a secondary QA/QC procedure is performed on the data.

 Secondary QA/QC

-Data were evaluated, and standardized flags and codes were applied to individual data points by insertion into the flag columns using tools provided by the CDMO (Microsoft Excel macro) to provide further documentation of the data.
+Data are evaluated, and standardized flags and codes are applied to individual data points by insertion into the flag columns using tools provided by the CDMO (Microsoft Excel macro) to provide further documentation of the data.

 QC Flags

-QC flags applied during the primary QA/QC process were replaced with either rejected flags if anomalies were attributed to sensor malfunctions or failed post-deployment data checks; or suspect for all other anomalous data.
-All rejected, suspect, and missing data were retained with in the dataset and flagged appropriately.
-Each parameter in the data portal exported data file contains a flag column.
+QC flags applied during the primary QA/QC process are replaced with either rejected flags if anomalies are attributed to sensor malfunctions or failed post-deployment data checks; or suspect for all other anomalous data.
+All rejected, suspect, and missing data are retained with in the dataset and flagged appropriately.
+Each parameter in the data portal's exported data file contains a flag column.
 Below is a list of available QC flags and their descriptions.

 QC Codes

-QC codes were used in conjunction with the QC flags to provide additional documentation of the data.
-General error codes were used to document general problems with the deployment or data sonde; sensor error codes were used to document sensor errors; comment codes were used to further document conditions or problems with the data; and select comment codes were applied to the entire record using the flag record column.
-Only one flag and general or sensor error and one comment code were applied to a data point when applicable.
-Data that passed initial QA/QC checks were then flagged as good data and do not contain codes.
+QC codes are used in conjunction with the QC flags to provide additional documentation of the data.
+General error codes are used to document general problems with the deployment or data sonde; sensor error codes are used to document sensor errors; comment codes are used to further document conditions or problems with the data; and select comment codes are applied to the entire record using the flag record column.
+Only one flag and general or sensor error and one comment code are applied to a data point when applicable.
 Below is a list of available QC codes and their descriptions.

 General Errors